-Composition of the Audit Committee Attendance Attendance % Donna Chang Wai Kah (Chair) (appointed on 27 October 2023) 1/1 100% Anthony Lim Choon Eng (AC Chair from 9 June 2023 to 27 October 2023) 8/8 100% Andrew Mark Sill 8/8 100% Dato' Wan Kamaruzaman Bin Wan Ahmad (ceased to be AC Chair on 9 June 2023) (resigned on 8 January 2024) 8/8 100%
+Composition of the Audit Committee Attendance Attendance %

+Donna Chang Wai Kah (Chair) 7/7 100%

+Anthony Lim Choon Eng 7/7 100%

+Andrew Mark Sill 7/7 100%

 Risk Management Committee

 The Board has established the Risk Management Committee in April 2013.
 The Committee comprises three (3) Directors of which one (1) is the Chair and two (2) Independent Directors.